Western-Formula-Racing/Custom-BMS_25/Resources/Operation.md

 #### Open Thermistor Check
 Checks for open circuits on the module thermistor connections.
 If an open circuit's detected, error code 73 is thrown.

 The full diagnosis takes around 120 to 150 milliseconds to complete.
-If all the tests pass, then the BMS enters its primary loop.
+The BMS will have all four of its LEDs on while its performing the diagnosis.
+If all the tests pass and forceBalance is disabled, then the BMS enters its primary loop.

-### Active/Charge
+### Monitoring
 This is the primary loop of the BMS.
-Here it's periodically reading cell voltages, module temperatures, and transmitting its data over CAN.
+Here it's periodically reading cell voltages, module temperatures, and transmitting its findings over CAN.
-It's worth noting that from the STM32 program's perspective, Active and Charge are practically identical states; the BMS continues reading module parameters and transmitting data at the same frequency.
 The blue 'CHARGE' LED turns on when the pack's charging, while the green 'ACTIVE' LED is on in all other cases (i.e. Idle, Active, Precharge).

 ### Quick Diagnosis
 This is a less extensive self-diagnosis that unlike the full diagnosis, occurs periodically during runtime.
 Here the BMS checks the LTC6813 analog supply, digital supply, ADCs, open cell connections, and open thermistor connections.
-The BMS performs this quick diagnosis every 10 seconds while it's in the Active/Charge state as well as once at the end of every balancing cycle.
+The BMS performs this quick diagnosis every 10 seconds while it's in the Monitoring state as well as once at the end of every balancing cycle.
+Like the Full Diagnosis, all LEDs turn on during this state.

 ### Balancing
 This is when the BMS is passively balancing the cells.
 The BMS enters the Balancing state if the empty TORCH_START_BALANCE CAN message is received or if forceBalance is set to 1 on module 1.
 The following chain of events occur when the BMS is ordered to start balancing: